-Minimum course requirements: 5 or more GCSEs Grade 9-4 including English or Mathematics or 4 or more GCSEs Grade 9-4 including 5+ in English and Mathematics
+Minimum course requirements: 5 or more GCSEs Grades at 9-4 including 4+ in English or Mathematics

 The content of this qualification has been developed in consultation with academics to ensure that it supports progression to higher education.
 The qualification provides the knowledge, understanding and skills that will prepare you for further study or training.